Mutual incidence matrix of two balanced incomplete block designs: Introduction

 \section{Introduction}

 Incidence matrices are an important tool in graph theory and other mathematical contexts.
 In the theory of balanced incomplete block designs (BIBDs), see \cite{encyclopedia, handbook, Rib} for a detailed introduction, the incidence matrix is a matrix whose rows correspond to points and columns correspond to blocks.
 The entry in the row $i$ and column $j$ is 1 if the point $i$ belongs to the block $j$ and 0 otherwise.
 Such incidence matrices can be used, for example, to prove Fisher's inequality, a fundamental theorem giving a necessary condition for the existence of a balanced incomplete block design, stating that the number of blocks is greater or equal to the number of points, see for example \cite{R}.
 A number of results on existence of block designs is obtained using incidence matrices, see Section V.6.4 of \cite{handbook}.

-The incidence matrix is closely related to the incidence graph of a block design, see for example, \cite{crn,nato, ma, domination, igraph} and references therein for definitions and related results.
-This, in particular, allows to apply results and terminology from graph theory to the theory of block designs.

-Since the incidence matrix $M$ is in general not square, it is convenient to consider the symmetric matrix $MM^T$.
-One can then see that this matrix has a simple structure and is of rank $v$ equal to the cardinality of the set on which the block design is constructed.
-Due to this simple structure of $MM^T$, its eigenvalues and the corresponding eigenvectors are easily obtained.
-On the other hand, the structure of the other symmetric matrix $M^TM$ obtained from $M$ is not as simple.
-While the two matrices, $MM^T$ and $M^TM$ have the same nonzero eigenvalues, finding the corresponding eigenvectors of $M^TM$ is not straightforward and, to our knowledge, has not been addressed.
-We obtain them in the present work, see Corollary \ref{corollary}.
+A slightly modified notion of an incidence matrix is used in the context of subspace designs, see \cite{subspace}.

-The aim of this paper is to introduce a {\it mutual incidence matrix} for two block designs built on the same set $V$ of finite cardinality $v$.
-The rows of the matrix correspond to blocks of one of the designs and the columns correspond to blocks of the second design.
+The aim of this paper is to introduce and study a {\it mutual incidence matrix} $M(D_1, D_2)$ for two block designs $D_1,\, D_2$ built on the same set $V$ of finite cardinality $v$.
+The rows of the matrix are indexed by blocks of $D_1$ and the columns are indexed by blocks of $D_2$.
 The entry on the intersection of a row and a column is the number of elements shared by the corresponding blocks of the two block designs.
 Interchanging the two block designs amounts to the transposition of the mutual incidence matrix.

-Naturally, the mutual incidence matrix reduces to the incidence matrix of a block design $D$ if the first block design is the simplest block design $\D$ having one-element blocks where each element of the set $V$ is a block.
-Then the mutual incidence matrix of $\D$ and some other block design $D$ is the incidence matrix of $D$.
+Naturally, for the simplest block design $\D$ having one-element blocks where each element of the set $V$ is a block, the mutual incidence matrix $M(\D, D)$ is the incidence matrix of the block design $D$.